Home » Recipes » Desserts » Easy Peach Crisp

 • Large fresh peaches – The season for peaches is here!
 Peel the skin, remove the pits, and slice.
 Canned peaches and frozen peaches will also do the trick but will need a different treatment than fresh peaches.
 (See Expert Tips & Tricks section for details on using canned and frozen peaches.)

-• Granulated sugar – Be sure to use coarse sugar as icing sugar won’t create the same results.
+• Granulated sugar – Be sure to use white granulated sugar as icing sugar won’t create the same results.

 • Flour – All-purpose flour will thicken the peach filling and create an oozy texture.